 - $4 million to cover the cost of repatriating Foreign Agricultural Service staff”

 NC Rapid Recovery Loan Program launched for small businesses with a funding source of $15 million.
 Managed by the NC Rural Center, loans can be given to eligible businesses for up to $50,000 with zero interest and no payments for up to six months.
 See the news release for more information.

 Please refer to the links below for financial resources that we have included in our previous updates:

 Agricultural work is considered essential work.
 If the state issues a stay-at-home or shelter-in-place order, farmers and agricultural employees are still allowed to leave their homes to attend work.
 They will need printed documentation declaring their status, and it is recommended that they keep this documentation in their car or on their person.
-This document was created by the NCDA&CS is provided here and on the NCDA&CS COVID-19 website.
+This document was created by the NCDA&CS is provided as a Google Doc and on the NCDA&CS COVID-19 website.
 Please also see the update posted on the NCSU Extension website explaining how the NCDA&CS is planning to assist farmers and agribusinesses in the event of a stay-at-home or shelter-in-place order.

 While updates pertaining to COVID-19 and its effects on agricultural labor will appear on this website every Sunday, Tuesday, and Friday (and additional days if news breaks), please also see NC State Extension’s resources for farmers and farmworkers webpage.

-Daily NC and Global COVID-19 Update:
+Daily NC and Global COVID-19 Update

 As of 3/26/2020, 12:36 p.m.: a total of 12,910 people in NC were tested for the virus.
 636 people in NC were tested positive, 2 people have died in NC due to COVID-19.